brotkrueml/schema/Documentation/Developer/Api.rst

 :aspect:`Return value`

-   The value of the property (string, model, array of strings, array of models, null).
+   The value of the property (string, bool, model, array of strings, array of models, null).